 At first this might seem like a basic, no frills product, but in fact Audacity is a very capable system that can achieve impressive results.
 Alongside the general recording and editing functions that you would expect, there are also the options to record multiple channels at once, add cross fades, and even overdub an existing track - say for clever vocal harmonies or Queen-style multi-octave solos.

 Advanced tools such a noise elimination feature also allows you to sample any background hums and rattles then apply filters to a track.
 It might not eradicate everything, but its still a great improvement.
-Another interesting tool is the ability to change the pitch of a track without altering the tempo (and vice-versa), plus a decent amount of built-in effects that can be applied to recordings.
+Another interesting tool is the ability to change the pitch of a track without altering the tempo (and vice versa), plus a decent amount of built-in effects that can be applied to recordings.

 Ease of use: Audacity is powerful, but it certainly isn't pretty.
 The user interface is probably the biggest problem with the software.
 Whereas GarageBand is neat, tidy, and sports a modern design, Audacity feels very much like a program built by engineers.
 Menus and buttons are somewhat colourless, with an initial impression that can be a bit intimidating.
 Once you get used to the perfunctory nature of it though, things make sense and you can produce complex projects in relative comfort.

-The latest updates have introduced navigational improvements, refinements to the light and dark themes, plus a built-in LAME mp3 encoder, which all shows that the enthusiastic developer base is as dedicated as ever.
+Recent updates have introduced navigational improvements, refinements to the light and dark themes, plus a built-in LAME mp3 encoder, which all shows that the enthusiastic developer base is as dedicated as ever.